12. Data frames#

 ## 1 0.3 A FALSE FALSE 0.9

 Some spam for thought to show how much we already know.
-Here are a few common use cases of indexing using some popular vectorised functions.
+Here are a few common scenarios involving indexing.

 Move the column a